 When we practice meditation, the aim is to first enter a state of trance.
 This puts us in closer touch with our subconscious minds.
 Why do we want this to happen?

-Meditation via different levels of trance allows us access to a great deal of the past, in manner that most of us can deal with, slowly, gradually and over time, help us answer questions, access memories that we might not otherwise want to see, provide solutions to issues that we ourselves are both, the lock and the key to.
+Meditation via different levels of trance allows us access to a great deal of our past memories, in a manner that most of us can deal with, slowly, gradually and over time, help us answer questions, access memories and provide solutions to issues that we ourselves are both, the lock and the key to.

 From another point of view, much of our being is embedded in our subconscious, and accessing it is key to many objectives of meditation, which simply put, include peace, calm, focus and insight.
 Trance is the key to accessing this area of ourselves – the subconscious.